 All you really have to do is find a service that creates dynamic QR codes for you.
 Then you'll upload your wine list information, generate the QR code, and display it on QR code templates.
 It can also help to post helpful information about how to scan a QR code on Android or iPhone, or just generally some information that applies to all devices.

 And once you start using QR codes for your digital wine list, you'll find it hard to stop.
 What are QR codes used for, beyond menus?
 Check out our QR code strategy.
 The sky is the limit with QR codes; you can leverage them for an end-to-end touchless restaurant experience.

 Do You Need a Digital Wine List?
 Yep.

 You can approach this whole decision from a very binary perspective.
 Do you want an increase of up to 20% in wine sales?
-Then you should convert your wine menu into a digital wine list with an interactive wine app.
+Then you should convert your wine menu into a digital wine list powered by QR codes.
+It's a much more cost-effective digital menu solution than a standalone menu app.
 But there are a host of other perspectives to approach it from, too.

 Do you want to deliver on the promise of a germ-free dining experience for your guests?
 You should digitize your wine list.

 Do you want to stop worrying about if your physical wine lists on the floor are up-to-date, and stop wasting time and energy wrangling old, inaccurate wine lists?
 A digital wine list from a wine list app for restaurants solves that problem.

 Do you want to finally end the tyranny of never-ending paper buying and printing costs?
 A digital wine list does that, too.
 Just saying.

 And, finally, do you want to empower your guests to make quick, confident purchasing decisions?
 Digital.
 Wine.
 Lists.